Exchange Data Centers

 Contrary to popular belief, several major stock exchanges are not located on Wall Street.
 While the traders may be in the financial district, the actual trades are made via computers housed in data centers.

-The Data Center provides support and back-up archival operations for a variety of University uses.
-Given the ever increasing need for technology services, demand for server space and the Hill Center Building’s limited infrastructure and expandable capacity, the Data Center finds itself unable to meet many of the technological needs of the University and its researchers.
+Due to demand for server space and the Hill Center Building’s limited infrastructure and expandable capacity, the Data Center found itself unable to meet many of the technological needs of the University and its researchers.

 New Jersey Department of Justice